zerynth/docs/docs/reference/guide/docs/seqmap.md

 not found.

-    str.join(iterable)
+    str.
+join(iterable)

-Return a string which is the concatenation of the strings in the iterable *iterable*. *iterable* must be a builtin sequence or builtin map.
-A `TypeError`will be raised if there are any non-string values in *iterable*, excluding `byte` and `byterray` objects that are treated as strings.
+Return a string which is the concatenation of the strings in the iterable *iterableiterable* must be a builtin sequence or builtin map.
+A `TypeError`will be raised if there are any non-string values in *iterable, excluding `byte` and `byterray` objects that are treated as strings.
 The separator between elements is the string providing this method.

-    str.lower()
+    str.

+lower()

 Return a copy of the string with all the cased characters converted to lowercase.

     str.replace(old,new)

 Return a copy of the string with all occurrences of substring *old* replaced by *new.*

     str.split(sep=None, maxsplit=-1)

 Return a list of the words in the string, using *sep* as the delimiter string.
-If *maxsplit* is given, at most *maxsplit* splits are done (thus, the list will have at most `maxsplit+1` elements).
-If *maxsplit* is not specified or `-1`, then there is no limit on the number of splits (all possible splits are made).
+If *maxsplit is given, at most *maxsplit splits are done (thus, the list will have at most `maxsplit+1` elements).
+If *maxsplit is not specified or `-1`, then there is no limit on the number of splits (all possible splits are made).

 If *sep* is given, consecutive delimiters are not grouped together and are deemed to delimit empty strings (for example, `'1,,2'.split(',')` returns `['1', '', '2']`).
 The ```sep``` argument may consist of multiple characters
 (for example, `'1<>2<>3'.split('<>')` returns `['1', '2', '3']`).
 Splitting an empty string with a specified separator returns `['']`.